BFCmath/FinetuneAI_Learning/README.md

     - Stablize/Debug/Estimate time on Colab.
     - Convert the scripts to Kaggle.
     - Fine-tune models on Kaggle.
-      - For large models: Run per epoch and use Kaggle advantage for output workflows.
+      - For large models: Run per epoch and use Kaggle advantage for output workflows ([MUST READ](kaggle/getting_started.md#run-all--recurrent-workflow)).
       - For small models: Use Colab to experiment (hyperparameter tuning, etc.) and fine-tune in one go on Kaggle.
     - Download weight from Kaggle, upload to Colab and inference (Optional).

 ---

 ## Script samples for fine-tuning